-The way the work's structured within these organisations varies widely.
+The work structure within these organisations varies widely.
 Some employers have just one or two people covering the full range of HR activities.
-Larger employers may structure their HR departments according to different specialist roles or the functions can be split among several general HR officers on a departmental or perhaps location basis.
+Larger employers may structure their HR departments according to different specialist roles, or the functions can be split among several general HR officers on a departmental or perhaps location basis.

-There are also opportunities to work in specialist consultancies, which range in size from one-person companies to small firms and partnerships.
+You can also work in specialist consultancies, which range in size from one-person companies to small firms and partnerships.
 An outplacement service, when a firm engages a specialist consultancy to help staff deal with redundancy, is one example of this type of work.
 Many well-known firms of management consultants are also developing HR practices, offering services in areas such as compensation and benefits.